galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 > ### {% icon hands_on %} Challenge- *{% icon time %} 5 min*
 >
-> Think about the following metaphors:
+> - Think about the following metaphors:
 >	* A mind is a fire to be kindled
 >	* Teaching is growing a garden
-> Write the shared notes how these metaphors may affect your way of teaching {: .hands_on}
+> - Write on the shared notes how these metaphors may affect your way of teaching {: .hands_on}